martinthomson/train-protocol/draft-thomson-train-protocol.md

 ## Undirectional Signal

 The endpoint that receives a rate limit signal is not the endpoint that might adapt its sending behavior as a result of receiving the signal.
+This ensures that the rate limit signal is attached to the flow that it is mostly likely to apply to.

 An endpoint might need to communicate the value it receives to its peer in order to ensure that the limit is respected.
 This document does not define how that signaling occurs as this is specific to the application in use.

 ## Advisory Signal

+A signal does not prove that a higher rate would not be successful.
+Endpoints that receive this signal therefore need to treat the information as advisory.

 As an advisory signal, network elements cannot assume that endpoints will respect the signal.
 Though this might reduce the need for more active rate